 Another important reminder to consider as your baby approaches the two month mark is immunizations.
 Consult your doctor or healthcare provider to plan an immunization schedule to ensure your baby gets the protection he needs.

-At two months old your baby’s natural sucking reflex is still strong, and you might find that they’re quickly calmed by sucking on a dummy or their own fingers.
+A two month old baby’s natural sucking reflex is still strong, and you might find that they’re quickly calmed by sucking on a dummy or their own fingers.
 The British Dental Health Foundation and the UK National Health Service (NHS) advises against using dummies for babies over the age of 12 months, so weigh up the pros and cons before giving your baby a dummy to soothe them.

 Baby’s movements will now be smoother and they might ‘bicycle’ with their feet when excited.
 One activity that your baby is sure to enjoy, even when tiny, is heading outdoors with you and other children – so try to get out for walks in the fresh air when you can.